galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 Here we have two tasks.
 Each has a `name` that will be shown to the person running the playbook.

-The first invokes the [`yum`](https://docs.ansible.com/ansible/2.9/modules/yum_module.html) module with the arguments `name: cvmfs, state: ...`.
-This will use yum to install the package named `cvmfs`.
-The state parameter uses a [Jinja2](http://jinja.pocoo.org/) template to evaluate the value of the variable `cvmfs_upgrade_client`.
-We can [grep through](https://github.com/galaxyproject/ansible-cvmfs/search?q=cvmfs_upgrade_client&unscoped_q=cvmfs_upgrade_client) the repository and see that `defaults/main.yml` sets that to `false` by default.
+The first invokes the [`get_url`](https://docs.ansible.com/ansible/2.9/modules/get_url_module.html) module with the arguments `url: ..., dest: ..., owner: root, group: root, mode: 755`.
+This will download a file from `url` to the location specified in `dest`, change user and group ownership to `owner` and `group`, respectively, and assign permissions specified in `mode`.
+The `dest` parameter uses a [Jinja2](http://jinja.pocoo.org/) template to evaluate the value of the variable `cvmfs_preload_path`.
+We can [grep through](https://github.com/galaxyproject/ansible-cvmfs/search?q=cvmfs_preload_path) the repository and see that `defaults/main.yml` sets that to `/usr/bin` by default.
 We can override this if we need, we'll come back to that later.
-The first task also has a `when` condition to ensure it only runs on RHEL family machines, so RedHat or CentOS.
-It is better to use the OS-generic [`package`](https://docs.ansible.com/ansible/2.9/modules/package_module.html) module, if possible.
+The first task also has a `when` condition to ensure it only runs when the `cvmfs_preload_install` variable is set.

 The second invokes the [`service`](https://docs.ansible.com/ansible/2.9/modules/service_module.html) module.
 The arguments to this one are quite legible and the functionality can be inferred from the names for the most part: The service `name: autofs` will be `enabled` and its `state` should be `started`.